-Co-owner of Binomial LLC, game and open source developer, graphics programmer, lossless data and texture compression specialist.
+Co-owner of Binomial LLC, game and open source developer, graphics programmer, lossless data and GPU texture compression specialist.
 Worked previously at SpaceX, Forgotten Empires, DICE, Microsoft Ensemble Studios, Valve, and Boss Fight Entertainment.

 Wednesday, February 28, 2018

 On Age DE's pathing/movement